Graph Kernels: A Survey: Experimental Comparison

 We next present our experimental results.
 As mentioned above, we evaluate the graph kernels by performing graph classification on unlabeled, node-labeled and node-attributed benchmark datasets.

-\subsubsection{Node-Labeled Graphs}
+\paragraph{Node-Labeled Graphs.}

-Tables~\ref{tab:results_labeled} and~\ref{tab:runtimes_labeled} illustrate average prediction accuracies and average running times of the compared kernels on the datasets that contain node-labeled graphs.
+Tables~\ref{tab:results_labeled} and~\ref{tab:runtimes_labeled} illustrate average prediction accuracies and average running times of the compared kernels and the GNNs on the datasets that contain node-labeled graphs.
 We observe that the kernels that employ some neighborhood aggregation mechanism (\eg the Weisfeiler-Lehman framework) yield very good performance.
-Specifically, the WL-PM kernel outperforms all the other kernels on $4$ out of the $7$ datasets (MUTAG, ENZYMES, NCI1, and PTC-MR).
-Moreover, the WL-VH, CORE-WL and NH kernels also achive high accuracies on most datasets.
+Specifically, the WL-OA kernel outperforms all the other kernels on $3$ out of the $7$ datasets (ENZYMES, NCI1, and PTC-MR), while the CORE-WL-VH kernel is the best-performing approach on $2$ out of the remaining $4$ datasets (D\&D and PROTEINS).
+Moreover, the WL-VH, WL-PM and NH kernels also achive high accuracies on most datasets.
 Surprisingly, WL-SP, although equipped with a neighborhood aggregation scheme, performs much worse than the other kernels which employ the same framework and also much worse than the SP and CORE-SP kernels.
 The core framework leads to performance improvements on most datasets.
 For instance, in the case of the SP kernel, it leads to better accuracies on all but one dataset.
-It is worth mentioning that CORE-SP provides the highest accuracies on two datasets (D\&D and PROTEINS).
+It is worth mentioning that CORE-SP provides the highest accuracy on the PROTEINS dataset (along with CORE-WL-VH) and second best accuracy on the D\&D and AIDS datasets.
 As regards the kernels for graphs with continuous attributes (GH, SM, PK, and ML), most of them failed to produce results comparable to the best-performing kernels.
 The only exception is the ML kernel which yielded good results on most datasets.
 Moreover, the GH kernel reached the highest accuracy on the AIDS dataset.
-Finally, VH and RW achieved very low accuracy levels.
+It is also interesting to mention that the VH and RW kernels achieved very low accuracy levels.
+The $4$ GNN models also failed to yield performance competitive with that of the kernels that employ neighborhood aggregation mechanisms.
+Specifically, all GNNs were outperformed by some graph kernel on all $7$ datasets.
+DGCNN performed better than the rest of the GNNs, but in most cases, all GNN models achieved similar accuracies to each other.

 On most datasets, the variability in the performance of the different kernels is low.
-The ENZYMES dataset is an exception to that, since the average accuracy of the best-performing kernel is equal to $57.72$, while that of the worst-performing kernel is equal to $12.90$.
+The ENZYMES dataset is an exception to that, since the average accuracy of the best-performing kernel is equal to $58.0\%$, while that of the worst-performing kernel is equal to $16.7\%$.
 Furthermore, the AIDS dataset is almost perfectly classified by several kernels, and this raises some concerns about the value of this dataset for graph kernel comparison.